 Updated April 25: Click here for all grades.

 Links to quiz answers will be posted below.

 The final will be in a different room, PC-213, at the officially scheduled time: Tuesday, April 23, at 5pm.
 It will be comprehensive.
 The final counts for 30% of your course grade.

 The final will likely consist of approximately 35 multiple choice questions.

 I average your letter grades for the quizzes and final using weights of 70% and 30%.
 To do this, I convert letter grades to numbers using a 12-point scale.
 Thus A+ = 12, A = 11, A-=10, etc., with F = 0.
 For example, if you got a B (=8) on the quizzes and an A (=11) on the final, your average is .7*8 + .3*11 = 8.9.
 This rounds to 9, which is a B+.

 As of Fall 2016, the official FIU grading scale does not include A+, C-, D+, or D- as course grades.
-Those will be rounded down to obtain the official course grade.
+Those have been rounded appropriately to obtain the official course grade.

 Course Outline and Schedule

 This course covers microeconomics: supply and demand, consumer choice, cost and production, competitive and non-competitive markets, and a short introduction to game theory.

 Spring 2019 Detailed Outline